papaludwig/aws/securitygroups/README.md

 - You have just created a security group that allows access to HTTP (Port 80) from anywhere on the Internet and
 RDP (Port 3389) only from your public IP

+## Repeat for SSH
+18. Repeat steps 4 through 17, but:
+   - Name your new new securtiy group [username]-ssh-http
+   - instead of an inbound RDP rule, add an inbound SSH rule from "My IP"